-A \$1.00 increase (decrease) in the assumed initial public offering price of \$18.50 per share would increase (decrease) our pro forma net tangible book value after this offering by \$19.1 million and the dilution per share to new investors by \$0.27, in each case assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same.
-Each increase (decrease) of 1,000,000 shares in the number of shares sold by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$17.4 million, assuming the assumed initial public offering price of \$18.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) remains the same.
+A \$1.00 increase (decrease) in the initial public offering price of \$20.00 per share would increase (decrease) our pro forma net tangible book value after this offering by \$19.0 million and the dilution per share to new investors by \$0.27, in each case assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same.
+Each increase (decrease) of 1,000,000 shares in the number of shares sold by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$18.8 million, assuming the initial public offering price of \$20.00 per share remains the same.